MARCOS

 the special forces of the Indian Navy.
 The MARCOS were originally named Indian Marine Special Force, which was later changed to Marine Commando Force to impart "an element of individuality" to it, according to the Indian Navy.
 The abbreviation 'MARCOS' was coined afterwards.

-On 16 March 2024, IAF C-17, in cooperation with INS Kolkata, paradropped two Combat Rubberised Raiding Craft, armament load and MARCOS teams were inserted to rescue 17 crew members of MV Ruen held hostage by 35 pirates.
+On 16 March 2024, IAF C-17, in cooperation with INS Kolkata, paradropped two Combat Rubberised Raiding Craft, armament load and two MARCOS Prahar teams were inserted to rescue 17 crew members of MV Ruen held hostage by 35 pirates.

 The MARCOS were founded in February 1987.
 The MARCOS are capable of operating in all types of environments: at sea, in the air, and on land.
 The force has gradually acquired more experience and an international reputation for professionalism.
 The MARCOS regularly undertake specialised maritime operations in Jammu and Kashmir through the Jhelum River and Wular Lake, a 65 km2 freshwater lake, and conduct counter-insurgency operations in the region.

 Some MARCOS units are a part of the tri-services Armed Forces Special Operations Division.